 - shifting culture and mindset about women’s social roles

 Different stakeholders should work together to create women-friendly jobs, robust policies, and safe work environments.
-All workplaces should have strict no discrimination policies for women.
+All workplaces should have strict no-discrimination policies for women.
 The government must support and encourage women to set up small businesses where they can hire or engage other women.

 Creating more opportunities, and addressing the underlying cultural factors should be the primary focus.
-Despite all the efforts, It might take several years to completely change the attitude of people towards women’s careers and economic independence.
+Despite all the efforts, It might take several years to completely change the attitude of people toward women’s careers and economic independence.

 In a country, where men usually take their privilege for granted, and women are too scared and shy to voice their concerns, we need more and more people just to be able to speak out about gender disparity and advocate for women’s economic empowerment.